javaplus/PiHack/README.md

 # PiHack

-Repository for learning some electronics basics and how to code on the Raspberry Pi!
+Repository for learning electronics basics and how to code on the Raspberry Pi!

 Below are the links for the hands on exercises to learn how to work with simple electronics and programming with the Raspberry Pi.